-You can find out about all our International GCSE Chemistry qualifications at oxfordagaexams.org.uk/science
+You can find out about all our International GCSE Chemistry qualifications at oxfordaqa.com/science

-1.3 RECOGNITION
+1.3 Recognition

-Oxford International AQA Examinations (OxfordAQA Exams) meet the needs of international students.
-Please refer to the published timetables on the exams administration page of our website (oxfordaqaexams.org.uk/exams-administration) for up to date exam timetabling information.
+OxfordAQA meet the needs of international students.
 They are an international alternative and comparable in standard to the Ofqual regulated qualifications offered in the UK.

-Our qualifications have been independently benchmarked by UK NARIC, the UK national agency for providing expert opinion on qualifications worldwide.
+Our qualifications have been independently benchmarked by UK ENIC, the UK national agency for providing expert opinion on qualifications worldwide.
 They have confirmed they can be considered 'comparable to the overall GCE A-level and GCSE standard offered in the UK'.
-Read their report at oxfordaqaexams.org.uk/recognition

-To see the latest list of universities who have stated they accept these international qualifications, visit oxfordaqaexams.org.uk/recognition
+To read their report and see the latest list of universities who have stated they accept these international qualifications, visit oxfordaqa.com/recognition